vaiorabbit/everyday_use_kanji/README.md

     *   is the only regular use kanji that its codepoint *exceeds 2 bytes*.
 *   叱 (codepoint 0x53f1(==21489), encoded as E5 8F B1 in UTF-8):
     *   is the traditional form of 「𠮟」.
-    *   have been used before the modern form 「𠮟」 was added, and can be represented its codepoint in 2 bytes.
+    *   has been used before the modern form 「𠮟」 was added, and can be represented its codepoint in 2 bytes.

 'regular_use_force_2byte_codepoint_utf8.csv' may be useful for environments that maintain codepoints with 2-byte storage (e.g. ImGui compiled with 'sizeof(ImWchar) == 2').